angelinaxcx/Protfolio/README.md

 }

 ```
-# All credits and idea gose to
+# All credits and idea goes to
 - Alee Foroughi for his amazing creativity and work on his site (http://www.aleeforoughi.com/)